cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   We have seen many built-in functions up until this point, and we'll keep on seeing them, but this is the time we talk about what functions are.
 Functions are reusable pieces of code that are designed to do certain tasks.
 Parentheses (\(\)) that follow the 'function' keyword is the most basic way to indicate that a code block will serve as a function.
 The parentheses may or may not include arguments.

   You have to first define what the function is going to be called and what it is supposed to do, and this is called the **function declaration** or the **function statement**.
-(The terminology related to this subject are sometimes use synonymously, and although they have some subtle differences, and I'm not exactly sure if they really matter when it comes to everyday programming.
+(The terminology related to this subject is sometimes used synonymously, and although they have some subtle differences, and I'm not exactly sure if they really matter when it comes to everyday programming.
 For example, function declarations are hoisted to the top of their closures while function expressions are not.
 This simply means that the declared functions can be used before they were defined, but that won't work with expressed functions.
-But as a common sense, isn't it better to define functions before calling them anyways?)
+But as common sense, isn't it better to define functions before calling them anyway?)

   Let's create a function in three different ways: